Kelli Williams: Career

 Beginning with episode 11, "Moon Cross" (aired on February 5, 1995), of the science-fiction series Earth 2, Williams appeared in a multiple episode story arc in the role of Mary, a human orphan raised on another planet by the indigenous alien species known as the Terrians.

 In 1997, she took her most prominent role as Lindsay Dole Donnell on the ABC legal drama The Practice.
 She appeared in the series The Lyon's Den and Hack, as well as two episodes of Scrubs.
 Williams appeared as Dr. Natalie Durant on the NBC television show Medical Investigation which began in the fall of 2004 and ran for 20 episodes before being canceled.
-Also in 2004, she starred in the TV movie A Boyfriend for Christmas.

-In 2000, Williams starred in the TV movie Flowers for Algernon, based on the novel/short story by Daniel Keyes.
+Also in 2004, she starred in the TV movie A Boyfriend for Christmas.In 2000, Williams starred in the TV movie Flowers for Algernon, based on the novel/short story by Daniel Keyes.

 In May 2007, she portrayed Holly Lauren/Kathleen Shaw in the Law & Order: Criminal Intent sixth-season finale episode, "Renewal," as a friendly neighbor of Detective Mike Logan (Chris Noth); her character died toward the end of the episode.
 In August 2008, Williams was cast in a lead role as psychologist Dr. Gillian Foster in the Fox series Lie to Me, opposite Tim Roth as Dr. Cal Lightman, which ran for three seasons and ended in 2011.

 In April 2011, she was cast in a guest role as Shelley Chamberlain, a grieving mother on a killing spree in the CBS series Criminal Minds.
 In October 2011, she was cast in a guest role as a kidnapped child's mother called Elizabeth Flint in the CBS series The Mentalist.
 In 2012, she landed the recurring role of Jackie Clarke in the Lifetime series Army Wives and was quickly promoted to a series regular.

 On August 12, 2015, Ties That Bind, the first original series from the Up Network, debuted with Williams playing police detective Allison McLean.
 The series balances McLean's work and family.

+From 2016 on, she worked primarily as a director on multiple TV shows, including The Fosters, The Resident, All American, and All American: Homecoming.

 In 2020, she joined the cast of the new Paramount network series, Coyote, starring Michael Chiklis.

+In 2022, she joined the cast of the NBC series, Found.

 Personal life

 Williams was married to author Ajay Sahgal from 1996 to 2017.
 She converted to Hinduism after marrying her husband.
 The couple has three children.
-She told Marie Claire that she got breast implants when she was 19 and had them removed when she was 22.
-Williams speaks French and Spanish, and has volunteered with the Young Storytellers Program.
+Williams also speaks French and Spanish, and has volunteered with the Young Storytellers Program.

+She has been in a relationship with performance artist, choreographer, and director Lynsey Peisinger since 2023.